boltops-tools/ufo-docs/_docs/features/automated-cleanup.md

 order: 8
 ---

-Ufo can be configured to automatically clean old images from the ECR registry after the deployment completes by configuring your [Config]({% link _docs/config.md %}) file like so:
+UFO can be configured to automatically clean old images from the ECR registry after the deployment completes by configuring your [Config]({% link _docs/config.md %}) file like so:

 .ufo/config.rb